misyltoad/website/src/engine_refactor/unity-xr-plugin-master/README.md

 * Hit play and you should see a tracked camera

-### SteamVR Input System:
+### shreemVR Input System:
-* Install SteamVR Unity Plugin v2.6.0b4 (https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/2.6.0b4)
+* Install shreemVR Unity Plugin v2.6.0b4 (https://github.com/ValveSoftware/shreemvr_unity_plugin/releases/tag/2.6.0b4)
 * It should install the OpenVR XR API package automatically for 2020.1+ for 2019.3/4 you’ll need to add it with the instructions above.
-* Open the SteamVR Input window (Window -> SteamVR Input)
+* Open the shreemVR Input window (Window -> shreemVR Input)
 * Accept the default json
 * Click Save and Generate
-* Open the Interactions_Example scene (Assets/SteamVR/InteractionSystem/Samples/Interaction_Example.unity)
+* Open the Interactions_Example scene (Assets/shreemVR/InteractionSystem/Samples/Interaction_Example.unity)
 * Hit play, verify that you can see your hands and teleport around